 How do I find out more about Jesus and the Christian faith?

 The best place to start is to read the gospel of Mark in the new testament section of the Holy Bible.
 The New International Version is a popular translation.
 In February each year the church offers a series of evening sessions for those who want to find out more about Jesus and the Christian faith.
 No prior knowledge is required and questions are encouraged.
-For those who like to use the internet, visit christianity.net.au or Christianity Explored.
+Visit christianity.net.au or Christianity Explored.

 Church meetings are a family gathering of God’s people.
-The service lasts for about 1.5 hours and followed by a delicious morning tea.
+The service lasts for 1 hour, followed by a delicious morning tea.

 When we meet we:

-- Hear from God: We listen to God speak through Bible readings and a sermon that explains how the passage can be applied to our lives.
+- Hear from God: We listen to God speak through Bible readings and a talk that explains how the passage can be applied to our lives.

 - Talk to God: We spend time in prayer to God led by a parishioner.